atomizejs/atomizejs.github.com/index.markdown

 On the server, a NodeJS server can also be a client to itself running the AtomizeJS server.
 This means that you can, when you need or want to, write server side JavaScript that also uses AtomizeJS to safely modify global state that is shared with clients.
-There no API changes at all.
+There are no API changes at all.